AstarNetwork/astar-docs/docs/integrations/indexers/thegraph.md

 sudo docker-compose up
 ```

-When everything is set up you will see the log like this:
+When everything is set up the log will appear as below:

 ![9](img/9.png)